 Labor Expenses

 Professional labor is a significant cost factor.
-Professional builders bring speed and expertise but at a price.
-Expenses typically cover construction labor, carpentry, and electrical work.
-Average labor costs for a shed this size generally range from $1,000 to $3,000, depending on location and complexity.
+Builders bring speed and expertise, but you pay for it.
+Labor usually covers construction, carpentry, and any electrical work.
+Average labor costs for a shed this size run from $1,000 to $3,000, depending on your location and the design details.

 Choosing Materials: Costs And Considerations

-Building a 12×16 shed involves important choices that affect both price and durability.
-Will it be wood, metal, or plastic?
-Let’s break down the options.
+Building a 12×16 shed means making choices that affect both price and how long it lasts.
+Will you go with wood, metal, or plastic?
+Here is a clear breakdown.

 Wood Vs. Metal Vs. Plastic